Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 Shortcut not working?

-- Check same WiFi: iPhone and Mac must be on the same WiFi network
+- Check they’re on the same WiFi: Your iPhone and Mac must be on the same WiFi network

-- Check if the IP is correct: Open the app’s Settings on Mac → check the IP again
+- Check if the IP is correct: Open the Settings window in the Mac app → confirm the IP

-- Check if HTTP Server is enabled: Settings → HTTP Server must be ON
+- Check if HTTP Server is turned on: Settings → HTTP Server must be ON

-- Test in Safari: On your iPhone, open Safari and enter
+- Test via Safari: On your iPhone, open Safari and enter

 http://[YOUR-MAC-IP]:8765→ If you see a web interface, it’s working